nanog75/hackathon/_day0/2019-02-17-step-2-performing-ztp.md

 ```

-As the above output indicates, on the Base pod VM you press `?` to see the list of commands available to you.
+As the above output indicates, on the Base pod VM you can press `?` to see the list of commands available to you.

 To console into router rtr2, simply type:  `console rtr2` on the base Pod VM: